Prof. Dr.-Ing. Jia Chen

 Jia Chen’s current research focuses on quantifying greenhouse gas emissions and understanding the metabolism of pollutants in urban environments.
-Besides the development of novel, compact optical sensors, she is also interested in establishing a regional sensor network that is based on the method of differential column measurements.
-Using these measurements combined with models of atmospheric transport, she wants to demonstrate a new experimental strategy to determine greenhouse gas and pollutant emissions.
+Besides the development of novel, compact optical sensors, she is establishing the worldwide first regional sensor network that is based on the method of differential column measurements.
+Using these measurements combined with models of atmospheric transport, she demonstrates a new strategy to determine greenhouse gas and pollutant emissions.

 In 2015 Jia Chen was appointed as a Rudolf Mößbauer Tenure Track Professor at the TUM-IAS, and now heads the Environmental Sensing and Modeling group at the TUM Department of Electrical and Computer Engineering.
 She is also Associate in the Department of Earth and Planetary Sciences at Harvard University.